Eccellente! AWS building new data centres in Italy

 Furthermore, Jassy says Italian organisations from startups to enterprise and the public sector will be able to take advantage of the infrastructure to utilise advanced technologies like analytics, AI, database, IoT, ML, mobile services, serverless, and more.

-No details have yet been shared on the data centres themselves, but AWS has included a long list of customers that are happy with the news.
+No details have yet been shared on the data centers themselves, but AWS has included a long list of customers that are happy with the news.

 The cloud giant launched an infrastructure Point of Presence (PoP) in Milan in 2012, which now provides Amazon CloudFront, Amazon Route 53, AWS Shield, and AWS WAF services to the country.
 As the number of Italian customers grew, AWS increased its investment and so five years later in 2017 AWS launched a second PoP location in Palermo.